-Press Utility \rightarrow Interface \rightarrow GPIB, and then use the numeric keypad to set the GPIB address to any value ranging from 0 to 30.
+When the Shift key is illuminated, press Pulse/Utility \rightarrow Interface \rightarrow GPIB, and then use the numeric keypad to set the GPIB address to any value ranging from 0 to 30.
 The default is "2".
 The selected address is stored in the non-volatile memory.